 If your case doesn’t have bottom vents, and there is a solid panel instead then you have to position your PSU fan upwards.
 This is the only way to fit a PSU in these cases.
 However, I don’t think there are many cases like this out there, but if they are then you should avoid buying them in the first place, and rather go for a PC case with bottom vents and air filter for the PSU.

 Some computer cases come with a PSU shroud or cover that acts as an extra protection for the power supply and also for the bottom-mounted drives.
 Generally, the PSU shroud is a solid metal cover with no vents (mostly), so in such cases, the position of the fan should remain down only regardless of anything.
 Some PSU shroud do come with top vents that may allow you to position your PSU fan up but if the bottom vents are given, then it is better that you should keep the fan in down position only, unless there are no vents given at the bottom for the PSU fan.

 PSU Shroud with No Top Vents

 Keep it on Flat Surface

 Always keep your cabinet on a solid flat surface and never on uneven, soft and mushy surfaces because uneven & mushy surfaces will restrict airflow to the PSU fan, and thus the power supply itself.
-Also, if your computer case has short feet then you have to keep it elevated by providing some kind of packing or support beneath the bottom feet or stands, so that the PSU can have good amount of airflow.
+Also, if your computer case has short feet then you have to keep it elevated by providing some kind of packing or support beneath the bottom feet or stands so that the PSU can have a good amount of airflow.